Stable Quantum-Correlated Many Body States through Engineered Dissipation

 To confirm that our system is indeed performing as expected, we compare experimentally obtained energies $E$ against numerical simulations of the exact same quantum circuits via quantum trajectory methods.
 Both experimental results and noisy simulation results are shown in Fig.~\ref{fig:s4}B. Here we have used single-qubit $T_1 = 21$ $\mu$s and $T_2 = 8$ $\mu$s, which are close to the typical coherence times of our qubits.
 The gate times used in the numerical simulations are also identical to those used in experiments.
 We find excellent agreements between the numerically simulated time-dependent energies and experimental values, indicating that relatively simple error channels including qubit relaxation and dephasing are sufficient to account for the experimental performance.

 Figure~\ref{fig:s4}C shows the steady state energy ratio $E/E_0$ as a function of $g/J$, from both experimental results and noisy simulation.
 We again observe close agreement between the two cases.
 To identify the limitation of the cooling performance from decoherence alone, we also simulate the experiment without qubit relaxation and dephasing.
 The results, also plotted in Fig.~\ref{fig:s4}C, show an improved steady state energy ratio of $E/E_0 \approx 0.9$.
 The energy ratio in the noiseless simulation is primarily limited by the relatively large Trotter angle, $J = 0.2$ or $J = 0.25$, in these experiments, which is chosen to ensure sufficiently fast motion of quasiparticles such that they are removed by the auxiliaries within a time scale $\ll T_1, T_2$.
-This is confirmed by reducing the value of $J$ to 1/12 and rerunning the noiseless simulation, the result of which is also shown in Fig.~\ref{fig:s4}C. Here the energy ratio $E/E_0$ is higher and averages to 0.96.
+This is confirmed by reducing the value of $J$ to 1/12 and rerunning the noiseless simulation, the result of which is also shown in Fig.~\ref{fig:s4}C. Here the energy ratio $E/E_0$ is higher and averages to 0.98.
 As observed in the experiments, the limitation imposed by large $J$ can be mitigated by comparing the steady state to the Floquet eigenstates instead.
+The fidelities of the steady state with respect to the two low-lying states of the TFIM, for the noiseless simulation with $J = 1/12$, are also shown in Fig.~\ref{fig:s4}D. We observe a total fidelity of $\bra{\psi_0} \rho \ket{\psi_0} + \bra{\psi_1} \rho \ket{\psi_1} > 0.97$ throughout the different phases of the model, with a nearly equal mixture of the two states deep in the anti-ferromagnetic phase ($g/J = 0.4$) owing to the near-degeneracy of the two low-lying states.
+These results indicate that the cooling protocol can yield high-fidelity results in the idealized case of no decoherence and small Trotter steps.